Filter System

 delFilter(filterID)

-• uniformType: A string that represents the data type.
-It can be 1d-data ("int","float","bool"), vectors ("vec2","vec3","vec4","ivec2"...), matrices ("mat2, mat4x3, ..."), or texture ("sampler2D")
+• uniformType: String representing the variable type.
+Supports one-dimensional data ("int","float","bool"), vectors ("vec2","vec3","vec4","ivec2"...), matrices ("mat2, mat4x3, ..."), textures ("sampler2D")

-• data0,data1,...: Float data.
-(See example)
+• data0,data1,...: Floating point data.
+(See example for details)

 Example